-When they have finished, read through the notes to give an overall picture of the community.
-5. Ask participants to turn their thoughts to the future they want to see for their community.
-6. Ask them to imagine what their community could look like in five to 10 years' time if everyone worked together to prevent HIV.
-7. Ask participants to write their contributions on sticky notes and put them on the FUTURE side of the river, reading them aloud before they stick them up.
-8. When they have finished, read through the notes to give an overall picture of their vision for the community.
-9. Ask the group to reflect on the differences between their community now and the community they would like to see in the future.
-10. Facilitate a discussion to turn their vision into a clear goal that HIV Prevention Ambassadors can work toward.
-A PPLY FACILITATION TIPS 1.
-Direct participants to the My Personal Action Plan Worksheet .
-2. Go through the worksheet and explain: • Usually, an action plan focuses on creating very specific objectives and a plan for achieving them, including things like timeframes.
-These types of action plans are very important when planning specific activities.
-Encourage participants to inc Ambassador tools in their act plans where they could be use • However, as Ambassadors, their role will most likely change in response to the needs of their peers. - Co their nerversel action plan is designed to help • So, their personal action plan is designed to help them think about the best way they can contribute toward the identified goal, considering their passions, interests, strengths and areas of influence.
-3. them think about the best way they can contribute toward the identified goal, considering their passions, them think about the best way they can contribute toward the identified goal, considering their passions, interests, strengths and areas of influence.
-Give participants 20 minutes to complete their personal 4. them think about the best way they can contribute toward the identified goal, considering their passions, interests, strengths and areas of influence.Give participants 20 minutes to complete their personal action plan.When they have finished, ask each participant to present 4.
-5. them think about the best way they can contribute toward the identified goal, considering their passions, interests, strengths and areas of influence.
-Give participants 20 minutes to complete their personal action plan.
-When they have finished, ask each participant to present their action plan to the group.
-After all participants have presented, write "Helping each other" on a piece of flip chart paper and display it Support can be anything from practical or emotional suppo helping with activities.
+- 4. When they have finished, read through the notes to give an overall picture of the community. - 5.
+Ask participants to turn their thoughts to the future they want to see for their community. - 6.
+Ask them to imagine what their community could look like in five to 10 years' time if everyone worked together to prevent HIV. - 7.
+Ask participants to write their contributions on sticky notes and put them on the FUTURE side of the river, reading them aloud before they stick them up. - 8.
+When they have finished, read through the notes to give an overall picture of their vision for the community. - 9.
+Ask the group to reflect on the differences between their community now and the community they would like to see in the future. - 10.
+Facilitate a discussion to turn their vision into a clear goal that HIV Prevention Ambassadors can work toward.

+- Direct participants to the My Personal Action Plan Worksheet. - 2.
+Go through the worksheet and explain: - Usually, an action plan focuses on creating very specific objectives and a plan for achieving them, including things like timeframes.
+These types of action plans are very important when planning specific activities. - However, as Ambassadors, their role will most likely change in response to the needs of their peers. - So, their personal action plan is designed to help them think about the best way they can contribute toward the identified goal, considering their passions, interests, strengths and areas of influence. - 3.
+Give participants 20 minutes to complete their personal action plan. - 4.
+When they have finished, ask each participant to present their action plan to the group. - 5.
+After all participants have presented, write "Helping each other" on a piece of flip chart paper and display it somewhere everyone can see. - 6.
+Ask participants to think of one way they can support other Ambassadors.
+Ask them to write it down on a sticky note and read it aloud before sticking their note up on the piece of flip chart paper. - 7.
+Once the activity has come to an end, bring participants into a circle for reflection.

+Encourage participants to include Ambassador tools in their action plans where they could be useful.

+Support may range from being practical or emotional to helping with activities.

-Using the questions below as a guide, engage participants in a discussion about what they learned and how it will support them in their roles as HIV Prevention Ambassadors.
+1. Using the questions below as a guide, engage participants in a discussion about what they learned and how it will support them in their roles as HIV Prevention Ambassadors.